 So becoming parents, for most couples, is like a leap of faith.

 Which is the beginning of any worthwhile adventure.

 Added to that, you're likely to find there's information and support for the different stages in your pregnancy journey, and information and support for parenting, but at some point in your baby's first year you're also likely to discover something else: there's a big gap in information and support for parenthood.

 But aren't parenthood and parenting the same thing?
 I thought so too, at first.
 And then I discovered:

 Parenting is about your relationship with your baby.
 Feeding, settling, changing.
 Learning their signals for hunger, tiredness and affection, that sort of thing.
 It's about figuring out and nurturing your little one as they grow through their different stages (newborn, baby, toddler, teen).
 You’ll probably find this stuff is actually pretty straight forward.
 A lot of it is instinct or common sense.
 And for the bits that aren’t, there’s plenty of great books, resources and professionals to guide you.

 Parenthood, on the other hand, is about you, your partner and the new life you’re creating together.
-It's about figuring things out and nurturing yourself and each other as you grow as partners in parenthood.
+It's about figuring things out as you go and nurturing yourself and each other as you grow as partners in parenthood.
 People call it 'the transition into parenthood'.
 But there's more than one transition.
 There's stages in parenthood too.
 And some of them are more like transformations anyway.

 Click on the video below for more.

 To learn more about the "transformations into parenthood", click on the best option for you below.